-Ransomware is a form of malware which prevents access to your files and documents, or even to your entire systems until a sum of money is paid to the attackers.
+Ransomware is a form of malware which can prevent access to your files and documents, or even to your entire systems until a sum of money is paid to the attackers.
 Your documents and systems are essentially held hostage by cyber-criminals demanding payment, usually in BitCoins.

-This is a an extremely effective and direct attack for cybercriminals and is why we are seeing so many ransomware attacks occurring recently against individuals and businesses.
+Ransomware is an extremely effective and direct attack for cyber criminals and is why we are seeing so many ransomware attacks occurring recently against individuals and businesses.

 The most common form of ransomware that we see is the encrypting ransomware.
 This is now one of the biggest cyber security issues globally.
 Once executed on a victim’s computer or network it sweeps through files and encrypts them using a key that only the attackers possess and is far too complex to simply break.
 Users may notice that the extension or filename of their documents has changed and they are unable to access them.
 Trying to open them usually loads a message from the attackers and instructions to make payment of the ransom.